 While the majority of donor government assistance for family planning is provided bilaterally, donors also provide support for family planning activities through contributions to the United Nations Population Fund (UNFPA).
-Most of UNFPA's funding is from donor governments, which provide funding in two ways: 1) donor directed or earmarked contributions for specific activities (e.g. donor contributions to the UNFPA Supplies), which are included as part of bilateral funding above; and 2) general contributions to "core" activities that are untied and meant to be used for both programmatic activities (e.g. family planning, population and development, HIV/AIDS, gender, and sexual and reproductive health and rights) and operational support as determined by UNFPA.
+Most of UNFPA's funding is from donor governments, which provide funding in two ways: 1) donor directed or earmarked contributions for specific activities (e.g. donor contributions to the UNFPA Supplies), which are included as part of bilateral funding above; and 2) general contributions to "core"

+activities that are untied and meant to be used for both programmatic activities (e.g. family planning, population and development, HIV/AIDS, gender, and sexual and reproductive health and rights) and operational support as determined by UNFPA.

-In 2017, donor governments provided US\$344.4 million in core contributions to UNFPA, essentially flat compared to the 2016 level (US\$347.8 million).
-The majority of donors either increased funding (Denmark, Norway and Sweden) or remained flat (Australia, Canada, Germany, the Netherlands, and the U.K.), while two donors declined (France and the U.S., the latter of which did not provide any in 2017- see Box 2).7
+In 2018, donor governments profiled provided US\$373.9 million in core contributions to UNFPA, an increase of US\$29.5 million (9%) compared to the 2017 level (US\$344.4 million).
+Among the donors profiled, two increased funding (Norway and Sweden), five remained flat (Australia, Canada, France, Germany, and the U.K.), and two declined (Denmark and the Netherlands).
+The U.S. did not provide any funding to UNFPA in 2018 (see Box 2).